nguyen-jason/katy_bot2/README.md

 # katy_bot v2
-A Discord bot written in Python and uses a Discord.py
+A Discord bot written in Python and uses Discord.py